buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ietf-v6ops-rfc3849-update.md

 --- abstract

 The document describes the reservation of an additional IPv6 address prefix for use in documentation.
+This update to RFC 3849 expands on the existing 2001:db8::/32 address block with the reservation of an additional, larger prefix.
-The reservation of a /20 prefix allows documented examples to reflect a broader range of realistic current deployment scenarios.
+The addition of a /20 allows documented examples to more closely reflect a broader range of realistic, current deployment scenarios and more closely aligns with contemporary allocation models for large networks.

 --- middle